 All information submitted by the applicant is subject to verification.
 Falsification of information by a candidate is grounds for automatic rejection of the application, forfeiture of all fees, and denial of future applications for certification.

-Successful completion of the written examination is required for validation purpose.
+Successful completion of the written examination is required for validation purposes.
 Because you are an expert in the field, we want you to help us gauge what should be expected for an entry level competency standard.
 The examination is offered in English and is based on the Blueprint of Knowledge for each specific certification.
-These statements incorporate the basic principles of biofeedback in the Blueprint areas that a candidate should know and are included as part of the application packet.
+These statements incorporate the basic principles of biofeedback in the Blueprint areas that a biofeedback professional should know.

 Written examinations are offered at several locations throughout the year or may be taken using a local proctor through the special exam option.
 The examination consists of multiple-choice items.